erica-kane/erica-kane.github.io/phdinfo.md

 ### Background

-The Parole Board currently have over 16,000 decision letters relating to the results of hearings conducted to decide whether or not a prisoner is an appropraite candidate to be granted parole.
+The Parole Board currently have over 16,000 decision letters relating to hearings conducted to decide whether or not a prisoner is an appropraite candidate to be granted parole.
 The letters contain information regarding the defendent, crime, behaviour, conditions, and the decision.

 ### My Role